sap-tutorials/Tutorials/tutorials/spa-create-forms/spa-create-forms.md

 ## Details
 ### You will learn
-  - how to add interactive forms in the process.
+  - How to add interactive forms in the process.
-  - how to design the form with layout and input fields using drag-and-drop approach.
+  - How to design the form with layout and input fields using drag-and-drop approach.
-  - how to configure the forms as the process steps.
+  - How to configure the forms as the process steps.

 Tasks are vital part of any business process. **SAP Process Automation** helps you to easily and quickly create forms that are made available to the business users in their inboxes to take relevant action.
 Forms have one layout, once access point, traceable actions and are designed to involve right kind of stakeholders.